 New amendments to the federal child pornography sentencing guidelines involve cases where there are images or videos of infants and toddlers and also for cases involving the distribution of pornography.
 Both amendments result in potentially longer sentences.
 Sentencing guidelines in federal court require the calculation of offense variables and prior record variables.
 When these variables are scored and compared to a sentencing guidelines charge, it results in a recommended range for sentencing.
 The higher the variables, the higher the recommended sentence.
 Only experienced defense lawyers are equipped to advocate for the lowest possible sentencing guidelines.

 New Child Pornography Sentencing Enhancements

-Prior to the amendment, a provision existed for a 4-level enhancement of the offense variable if there were images depicting sadistic or masochistic conduct.
-The amendment adds an alternative basis to apply the enhancement if an infant or toddler is depicted (even if there is not a basis to find sadistic or masochistic conduct).
+Before the amendment, a provision existed for a 4-level enhancement of the offense variable if images were depicting sadistic or masochistic conduct.
+The change adds an alternative basis to apply the enhancement if an infant or toddler is depicted (even if there is not a basis to find sadistic or masochistic conduct).

-If you or a loved one is charged with an offense involving the possession, distribution or production of child pornography in state or federal court, you can count on the government being aggressive, thorough and focused on a lengthy punishment.
+If you or a loved one is under investigation or accused of possession, distribution, or production of child pornography in state or federal court, you can count on the government being aggressive, thorough, and focused on a lengthy punishment.
 It takes a top defense lawyer with a solid reputation to demonstrate to a court that the defendant deserves an opportunity to be rehabilitated and should not simply be “thrown away” into the prison system.
-The attorneys with LEWIS & DICKSTEIN, P.L.L.C. are not afraid to challenge aggressive prosecutors, law enforcement or federal judges.
+The attorneys with LEWIS & DICKSTEIN, P.L.L.C. are not afraid to challenge aggressive prosecutors, law enforcement, or federal judges.